-The ability of parish councils to bridge this 'democratic gap' is in contrast to that of the Town Council.
-Currently the surrounding parishes do have Parish Councils but often struggle to attract councillors.
+The inability of parish councils to bridge this 'democratic gap' is in contrast to the success of the Town Council.
+Currently the surrounding parishes do have Parish Councils but struggle to attract councillors.
 Many do not have the full quota of democratically elected councillors, and so almost never have elections.
 None of the surrounding parish councils had a contested election in May 2019 and all required the co-option of members to fill the available seats.
 In 2019, 35 candidates stood for 18 seats in Bridport.
 In Allington, 4 stood for 7 seats.
 In Bothenhampton & Walditch, 7 stood for 9 seats (initially one candidate, with a further six identified in late May).
 In Bradpole, 5 stood for 10 seats.
 In Symondsbury, 7 stood for 8 seats.
 The shortfall in candidates for the surrounding parish seats was 11 - while there were 17 'excess' candidates in Bridport.
-The 23 that were elected in 2019 were elected unopposed.
+The 23 that were elected to serve on the four parish councils in 2019 were elected unopposed.
 Further councillors have been co-opted since the election, but none of the parishes list a full complement on their websites at the time of drafting this submission.
+Indeed, several Bothenhampton & Walditch parish councillors have resigned since the 2019 election, and not all have been replaced through co-option.
 In reviewing community governance arrangements there is clearly a need and an opportunity to address this democratic deficit.

 In terms of effective local government across the Bridport area, it is to be noted that the Bridport ward for Dorset Council and the designated area for the Bridport Area Neighbourhood Plan both marry exactly with the five parishes of Allington, Bothenhampton & Walditch, Bradpole, Bridport, and Symondsbury.
 The Town Council contends that it makes abundant sense to make the best of this alignment across different tiers of local government, and that this is best served by a common vision and direction across the five parishes.
 There is precedent for this approach - prior to the reorganisation of local government in 1974, both Bridport Municipal Borough and Bridport Rural District Council included parts of the current adjoining parishes.
 The Diocesan Parishes of Bridport, West Bay, Allington, Bradpole, and Bothenhampton & Walditch coalesced to form the Bridport Team Ministry 35 years ago, recognising the benefits of joint administration across the parishes.
+The settlement of Bridport as identified in the draft Dorset Council Local Plan in January 2021 aligns very closely with the area bounded by the four parishes of Allington, Bradpole, Bridport, and Bothenhampton & Walditch.